nunzioricci2000/SunToggle/README.md

 Needless to say, at the sight of such beauty I could not resist and immediately had to try my hand at this unexpected challenge.

-Result?
-1 hour of scheming on Figma, 1 1/2 hours of pure Xcode-style fun, and circadian cycle blown to hell.
+The result?
+1 hour of scheming on Figma, 1 1/2 hours of pure Xcode-style fun, and the circadian cycle blown to hell.

 ## Installation guide

+1. Open your Xcode project
+2. Click _File -> Add Packages..._
+3. In the text field write `https://github.com/nunzioricci2000/SunToggle.git`
+4. Select _SunToggle_
+5. Click _Add Products_

 ## How to use it?